jonobrien/School_Backups/ToolShare/README.txt

 **************************************************************************

-Known Bugs and Disclaimers:
+Known Bugs and Disclaimers: (updated 4/10/15 - with a *) a*.)
+Most unit tests run will fail, as last minute changes were made to backend that
+    Test Lead did not know, and thus did not fix or account for these changes)

 1.)
-For nearly every form on the site, all fields are deleted if any invalid data is in the fields upon submission.
-Other forms on the site don’t have this behavior.
+For a large number of forms on the site, all fields are deleted if any invalid data is in the fields upon submission.

 2.)
 Inconsistent warning messages: For removing a message, the warning message is an alert popup, but for banning users, the warning message is a popup built into the page.

 3.)
-Joining a community when logging in the first time brings you to the URL 127.0.0.1:8000/toolshare/select, but changing communities at any other time (after logging in, for instance) brings you to the URL 127.0.0.1:8000/toolshare/change_community with an identical page.
+Joining a community when logging in the first time brings you to the URL 127.0.0.1:8000/toolshare/select, but changing communities at any other time (after logging in, for instance)
+	brings you to the URL 127.0.0.1:8000/toolshare/change_community with an identical page.
 A user can still get to 127.0.0.1:8000/toolshare/select by typing it into the URL bar after logging in the first time.

 4.)
 "Edit my info" (next to "Log Out") navigates to a broken page.
+    (fixed*)

 5.)
 Some forms don't notify you of the exact problem with the fields if they're filled in incorrectly, or if they're left blank.

 6.)
 Usernames are case sensitive on login.

 7.)
 A tool can be edited, including moving it from home to shed or vice versa, after someone requests to borrow it.
+    (was a requirement at the time*)

 8.)
 Reservation/blackout dates can be set before the current date.